MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy-1/deploy-enterprise-voice/called-id-presentation-rules.md

 **Summary:** Learn how to define a translation rule by using the Build a Translation Rule tool in Skype for Business Server 2015.

 Follow these steps if you want to define a translation rule by entering a set of values in the **Build a Translation Rule** tool and enabling Skype for Business Server Control Panel to generate the corresponding matching pattern and translation rule for you.
 Alternatively, you can a write regular expression manually to define the matching pattern and translation rule.
-For details, see[Create or Modify a Translation Rule Manually](http://technet.microsoft.com/library/049d1db3-af58-48c5-be89-52e1d068a4bd.aspx).
+For details, see [Create or Modify a Translation Rule Manually](http://technet.microsoft.com/library/049d1db3-af58-48c5-be89-52e1d068a4bd.aspx).

 ### To define a rule by using the Build a Translation Rule tool